jobs.<job_id>.steps[*].uses

 You can use an action defined in the same repository as the workflow, a public repository, or in a published Docker container image.

 CloudBees strongly recommends that you specify the version with any action you use, to avoid any broken workflows or other unexpected behavior.
-The version may be in the form of a Git tag, a branch name, or a commit SHA.
+The version may be in the form of a Git tag, branch name, or commit SHA.

 Some actions require inputs that you must set using the with keyword.
 This information is detailed in the action documentation.
 Actions are Docker containers (not Dockerfile actions), and you must run the job in a Linux environment.